Home | What's New | Ragtime Sources

 Source: UCLA Archive of Popular Music [top]

-By the Winding Tennessee Sheet Music Cover
+By the Winding Tennessee Sheet

 Johnson, Charles L. By the Winding Tennessee (lyrics by Malcolm Nicolson).
-Kansas City, MO: J. W. Jenkins' Sons Music Co., 1899.
+Kansas City, MO: JW Jenkins' Sons Music Co, 1899.

 [view sheet music]